fabvalaaah/damerau-levenshtein-js/README.md

 # damerau-levenshtein-js
-Easy to use NodeJS NPM module that calculates the Damerau-Levenshtein distance between 2 strings.
+Easy to use NodeJS NPM module that calculates synchronously and asynchronously (promises) the Damerau-Levenshtein distance between strings.

 This is a NodeJS NetBeans project, tested with NodeJS v4.2.6 on Ubuntu Linux 16.04.3 LTS x64.